1. What is mechanical engineering?

 3. What are some of the top inventions of mechanical engineering?

-According to the American Society of Mechanical Engineers (ASME), the primary professional organization for mechanical engineers, the ten leading inventions by mechanical engineers include: automobiles, space exploration vehicles, power (electricity) generation plants, agricultural mechanization, the airplane, mass production of integrated circuits (computers), air-conditioning and refrigeration machines, computer-aided engineering technology, bioengineering, development of codes and standards.
+According to the American Society of Mechanical Engineers (ASME), the primary professional organization for mechanical engineers in the U.S., the ten leading inventions by mechanical engineers include: automobiles, space exploration vehicles, power (electricity) generation plants, agricultural mechanization, the airplane, mass production of integrated circuits (computers), air-conditioning and refrigeration machines, computer-aided engineering technology, bioengineering, development of codes and standards.

 4. How is Mechanical Engineering different from other engineering majors?